pickles976/HariRecipes/README.md

 - [x] generalize recipe walker algorithm
 - [x] switch from dict for visited to set() for visited
 - [x] switch from json to csv for recipes
-- [ ] Pickle spider object at checkpoints so we can resume scraping if something happens and the scraping does not complete
+- [x] Pickle spider object at checkpoints so we can resume scraping if something happens and the scraping does not complete
+- [ ] How could we trampoline a recursive search like this? (yield the params of the next call?)

 #### Scraping
 - [ ] get all recipe links